sljico/Questionnaire/README.md

 `npm install`,

-Create a new MySQL database `node scripts/create_database.js`, Add admin into database use query from `query.txt`
+Create a new MySQL database `node scripts/create_database.js`, Add admin into database using query from `query.txt`

 `npm start`